rpendleton/docker-nginx-php/README.md

 look elsewhere.

-Additionally, since this image is mainly used for personal projects and changes often, so I'd advise against using it directly as the base for your own image.
+Additionally, since this image is mainly used for personal projects and changes often, I'd advise against using it directly as the base for your own image.
 Instead, I'd recommend forking it or simply using parts of it to create your own images that fulfill your needs.